nmccready/lax_cread/content/posts/1-who-am-i.md

 - 2031-2032 [FCA Richmond Lacrosse](https://www.fcarichmondlacrosse.com/) Assistant Coach, 2022-2023
 - 2032-2033 [FCA Richmond Lacrosse](https://www.fcarichmondlacrosse.com/) Head Coach, 2023-2024

-Along this journey I have tried to soak up as much lacrosse knowledge that I should have gained in my younger years.
-As with everything the game is every changing and there always seems to be something new to learn

-Coaching and giving the game to others has been one of the most fulfilling things I have ever done.
-Giving yourself to something of a bigger cause then yourself is awesome.
-The other great aspect of this game is the friends you make along the way coaches, parents, players, and the list goes on.
+Throughout this journey, I have strived to learn as much about lacrosse as possible.
+As with anything, the game is constantly evolving, and there is always something new to learn.
+Coaching and giving back to the game has been one of the most rewarding experiences of my life.
+There is nothing quite like giving back to something that has given you so much.
+The other great aspect of this game is the people you meet along the way—coaches, parents, players, and more.
+I am grateful for the opportunity to be a part of the lacrosse community.

 ### Younger Years

 During my younger years I exclusively played goalie.
 I always loved the game but due to shyness / anxiety, and health I never tried another position until much older (39).
+If had of played other positions than my clearing game would not have suffered.

+**This is a one of the reasons that I try to push most young players away from playing goalie exclusively.**

 - [Freedom Lacrosse](https://www.freedomlacrosse.org/) 1991-1994
 - [South Carroll High School JV](https://cavalierathletics.com/) 1995-1996